Ham kids build, learn tech skills - Xenia Gazette

 The amateur radio convention’s Youth Tech area, sponsored by Dayton Amateur Radio Association (DARA), provided a space for youth ages 9-18 to build their own technology kits.

-“The idea here is to teach kids skills such as soddering, which has been pretty much lost by recent generations — kids don’t grow up knowing how to do that anymore,” Jeff Ullery, Chairman of the Youth Tech Committee, said.
-“So it teaches them skills on how to soder and at the same time they get to build some kits that teach different principles.”
+“The idea here is to teach kids skills such as soldering, which has been pretty much lost by recent generations — kids don’t grow up knowing how to do that anymore,” Jeff Ullery, Chairman of the Youth Tech Committee, said.
+“So it teaches them skills on how to solder and at the same time they get to build some kits that teach different principles.”

 Ullery, from Dayton, pointed out a boy working on a wireless Tesla speaker.